git-ogawa/setup_kube_cluster/README.md

 - Baremetal cluster on your local environment such as raspberry pi.

-A node that runs Ansible (referred to as executor here) creates the following components by using kubeadm.
+A node that runs Ansible (referred to as executor here) creates kubernetes cluster using kubeadm.
+The cluster consists of the following nodes.

-- Control node with control plane components
+- One control node including control plane components
-- Worker nodes (optional)
+- Multiple worker nodes (optional)

 ![Cannot load image](docs/images/component.png)